seamusabshere/fuzzy_match/README.markdown

 Strip strings down to the essentials.

-Adding a normalizer like `/(boeing).*(7\d\d)/i` will cause "BOEING COMPANY 747" and "boeing747" to be scored as if they were "BOEING 747" and "boeing 747", respectively.
-See also "Case sensitivity" below.
+Adding a normalizer like `/(boeing).*(7\d\d)/i` will cause "BOEING COMPANY 747" and "boeing747" to be normalized to "BOEING 747" and "boeing 747", respectively.
+Since things are generally downcased before they are compared, these would be an exact match.

 ### Identities

 Prevent impossible matches.

-Adding an identity like `/(F)\-?(\d50)/` ensures that "Ford F-150" and "Ford F-250" never match.
+Adding an identity like `/(f)-?(\d50)/i` ensures that "Ford F-150" and "Ford F-250" never match.

 ### Stop words